fwcd/bassment/README.md

 ## Development

 To develop Bassment, make sure to have a Rust toolchain and PostgreSQL installed (the latter also running).
-Make sure that the `pgcrypto` extension is enabled.
-With sufficient privileges, you can enable it from `psql` using
+Create a database and make sure that the `pgcrypto` extension is enabled (within the database).
+With sufficient privileges, you can enable it from `psql your_db_name` using

 ```sql
 CREATE EXTENSION pgcrypto;